-We tested each watch while running in the high Peruvian mountains and exploring the remote canyons of Utah.
-We summited several peaks ranging from 9,000 to 16,5000 feet.
+We tested each watch while running in the High Sierra and Peruvian mountains and exploring the remote canyons of Utah.
+We summited peaks ranging from 9,000 to 16,5000 feet.
 We wore them through all conditions while comparing each side-by-side.
 We wore them while working, walking the dog, hiking, and running in the mountains.
 Each watch has seen it all!
 Not only did we wear them, but we came up with many objective tests to determine which performed the best.
 Here are a few tests that we performed to guarantee an objective and accurate review.

 We calibrated each watch at a common location, hiked uphill, noted the altitude at the summit, then hiked back down again.
 By doing this, we were able to determine which provided the most accurate readings.
 We did this several times in a wide range of weather.